blivic/woocommerce-shareable-checkout-urls/README.md

 Here's a list of upcoming enhancements and features planned for future releases:

-- Add a coupon search field in the builder metabox to replace the current textarea
 - Ensure the compatibility with dynamic endpoint slug (If/when the option gets into WooCommerce core)
-- Add settings for customizing QR code colors, size, and format
 - Enhance shortcode attributes for advanced styling and behavior
 - Optional product validation caching
 - Track link usage, order conversions, and revenue per SCU link